Skip to main content

 Critical

 Bolt.new generates API endpoints that handle data mutations (create, update, delete) without verifying that the caller is logged in.
 Anyone who discovers the route can call it directly with curl or Postman, bypassing your entire frontend.
-This is especially dangerous for admin operations and payment workflows.

 Critical